alisondev/student-loan-calculator/README.md

-This project is a simple student loan payoff calculator, designed as a portfolio project for Code Louisville's May 2021 JavaScript class.
+This project is a student loan payoff calculator, designed as a portfolio project for Code Louisville's May 2021 JavaScript class.

 The app allows the user to input their current loan balance, interest rate, and intended monthly payment.
 From there, it calculates a) how many payments it will take to reach a zero balance, b) the total amount paid, c) the total interest paid, and d) the estimated payoff date.
 In the process, it checks whether it is actually possible to pay off the current balance, with the interest rate and monthly payment specified, within a human lifespan.
 If not, it displays a message to that effect instead of the results.